 Yes, you can get pulled over any time a policeman feels that you are doing something wrong.
 You may not need a license, but the officer might still ask you some questions and possibly give you a sobriety test if you are visually intoxicated or if the officer feels that you are intoxicated after hearing your responses to the questions.

-Will I Get a DUI If I Fail a Sobriety Test or a Breathalyzer?
+Will I Get a DUI if I Fail a Sobriety Test or a Breathalyzer?

 Probably.
 The laws vary in every state, and you will need to check if the DUI laws in your home state apply to horses.
 However, many police officers don’t know every law, and unless they see drunk people riding horses regularly, they are unlikely to know the correct charge and will charge you with a DUI.
 Some police officers who do know the law may also charge you with a DUI to discourage others from attempting to ride a horse while intoxicated.
 However, in most states, DUI laws pertain only to motor vehicles, so the charge will be dropped or changed in court to something more appropriate.

 If you got caught in one of the few states like Kentucky where DUI laws apply, you would need to get yourself a good lawyer.
-In the remaining states, officials would change the charge to something more appropriate, some with penalties just as severe.
+In some states, officials would change the charge to something more appropriate, some with penalties just as severe.
 They might charge you with public drunkenness, disorderly conduct, cruelty to animals, and many others.

 What if I Drive a Horse and Carriage Drunk?